(Rebranded for 2018-19 season from Junior Grand Prix)

 Games will be played on badminton courts with a high net.

-Under 11 and Under 12s will use the inside court markings and may take one step forward onto the court when serving.
-“Catch and throw” technique will be permitted but the level of what is acceptable will be briefed before each tournament begins by the event organisers.
+Under 12s will use the inside court markings and may take one step forward onto the court when serving.
+“Catch and PUSH” technique will be permitted but the level of what is acceptable will be briefed before each tournament begins by the event organisers.
+The catch needs to be above the forehead, the hold is a respectable length of time, not more than half a second and the push is sending the ball in the direction the person is facing.
+Twisting or turning before sending the ball is NOT permitted.
 All other age groups will use the outside badminton markings.

 Pools in any tournament may be mixed together to make the tournament viable.
 There will be separate age group results for each tournament.